Multimodal imaging approach to cerebral gas embolism lesions | Canada Hyperbarics Skip to main content

 What They Found

 Researchers reported on a fatal case of cerebral gas embolism, where initial CT and MRI scans revealed gas bubbles in the brain.
-A second MRI performed 8 days later showed two distinct types of brain injury: white-matter vasogenic edema and cytotoxic gray-matter edema.
+A second MRI performed 8 days later showed two distinct types of brain injury: white-matter vasogenic oedema and cytotoxic gray-matter oedema.

 Canadian Relevance

-This study covers cerebral gas embolism, which is related to Health Canada-recognized indications such as arterial gas embolism and decompression sickness.
+This study covers cerebral gas embolism, which is related to Health Canada-recognised indications such as arterial gas embolism and decompression sickness.
 No direct Canadian connection was identified for the study itself.

 Study Limitations